GeebeeFrost/alx-system_engineering-devops/README.md

-This repo contains files created to complete tasks in the ALX Shell-Basics project
+This repo contains directories created to complete projects in ALX System Engineering DevOps.